 Even when the worst is over, it’s no reason for the pharmacy’s significance to scale back.
 Pharmacists and pharmacy retailers have talked about how their role in providing adequate healthcare has expanded beyond selling or compounding medications.
 Here’s an in-depth analysis of the responsibilities they can undertake in the future, pandemic notwithstanding.

 Many people remain unaware that pharmacists are trained to take blood pressure and interpret readings from medical devices such as glucometers, among other things.
 Such skills, for all intents and purposes, reduce the need to visit a doctor, especially if a health condition hardly warrants their intervention.

 This is good news, as the community pharmacy is usually the first point of contact for most Americans.
-A doctor in a clinic or hospital isn’t necessarily available 24/7, but a pharmacy is an essential service for its sale of prescription and over-the-counter drugs.
+A doctor in a clinic or hospital isn’t necessarily available 24/7, but a pharmacy is an essential service for its sale of prescription and over-the-counter drugs and supply of virtual rapid antigen tests in Canada.
 It also helps that most Americans live within a few miles of a pharmacy, reducing the travel burden on the patient.

 Supply Chain Management